hamdigharsalli/crontab_backup_script/README.md

 `crontab_backup_script.sh` process (as root), then kill the first-listed `rsync` process;
 the following child processes will exit normally.

+Alternatively, `touch ~/crontab_backup_killfile` and then `kill -2` the first-listed `rsync(1)` process.

-Note that the above method will leave an unfinished `crontab_backup_report` and not send an email; setting the killfile will exit the script gracefully, but not send the email;
+Note that the first method will leave an unfinished `crontab_backup_report` and not send an email; setting the killfile will exit the script gracefully, but not send the email;
 repeatedly killing `rsync` processes until there are no more will let the script send an email report indicating failure.

+When the killfile method is used to stop a running script, it unmounts the backup volumes as it exits.
+If the script starts and sees a `~/crontab_backup_lockfile`, it exits gracefully but does *not* unmount the backup volumes, because somebody else seems to be using them.

 Modifying a Running Shell Script
 --------------------------------